David Carradine: The Royal Hunt of the Sun

-Shane and supporting actor
+Shane and supporting actor roles

-Carradine left the production of Royal Hunt of the Sun in May 1966 to take up an offer to star in the TV series Shane, a 1966 Western based upon a 1949 novel of the same name, previously filmed in 1953.
+Carradine left the production of Royal Hunt of the Sun in May 1966 to take up an offer to star in the TV series Shane, a 1966 Western based upon a 1949 novel of the same name.
 Carradine played the title role opposite Jill Ireland.
 "I know I have some kind of vision that most actors and directors don't have", he said, "so it becomes a duty to exercise that vision.
 It's a responsibility, a mission."
 The show only lasted 17 episodes, despite good reviews.
 Carradine said his career was "rescued" when he was cast in Johnny Belinda (1967).
 He was in demand as a supporting actor, mostly in Westerns: The Violent Ones (1967), Heaven with a Gun (1969), Young Billy Young (1969) for Burt Kennedy, The Good Guys and the Bad Guys (1969) with Kennedy, The McMasters (1970), and Macho Callahan (1970).

-In 1969, he performed off-Broadway in The Transgressor Rides Again, and the next year guest-starred in The Name of the Game.
-Carradine guest-starred opposite David McCallum in a 1971 episode of Night Gallery, "The Phantom Farmhouse".
-Also that year, Carradine played a hippie reprobate opposite Sally Field in the well-received television film Maybe I'll Come Home in the Spring.
-He also guest-starred in episodes of Gunsmoke and Ironside.
-He was unhappy playing villains, and told his agent he wanted to stop, which led to his not working in Hollywood for a year.
+He was unhappy playing villains and told his agent he wanted to stop, which led to his not working in Hollywood for a year.
 He was cast in a musical, The Ballad of Johnny Pot, but fired two days before opening night on Broadway.

-Boxcar Bertha

 In 1972, he co-starred as "Big" Bill Shelly in one of Martin Scorsese's earliest films, Boxcar Bertha, which starred Barbara Hershey, his partner at the time.
 This was one of several Roger Corman productions in which he appeared.
 It was also one of a handful of acting collaborations he did with his father.
 He made his feature directorial debut with the film You and Me, starring alongside Hershey and his brothers Keith and Robert.
 It was shot in 1972, between making the Kung Fu pilot and the series, but released in 1975.